NBC's

 "Romney, it was clear from the very first answer, wasn't going to be the Romney we've seen on the campaign trail, known for those stinging criticisms of the president on a whole host of areas of foreign policy.
 He was asked about Benghazi, Libya — something we've heard Romney go hard after the president on the campaign trail — but he didn't take the bait from the very first answer.
 Instead, Romney advisers said they wanted him to come across as measured, as moderate, as somebody who has an understanding of the foreign policy issues with some depth.

-NBC News' Chuck Todd says President Barack Obama looked as though he needed to score more points at the third presidential debate, while Republican presidential nominee Mitt Romney might have hurt himself by playing "prevent defense."
+News' Chuck Todd says President Barack Obama looked as though he needed

-"There were times during this debate where it seemed Romney was almost delivering a book report on the hot spots of the world.
+Vote: Did the final debate influence whom you'll support?"There were times during this debate where it seemed Romney was almost delivering a book report on the hot spots of the world.
 (He was) clearly trying to show that he will not be caricatured as a warmonger, somebody who engages in cowboy rhetoric.
 But the president, by the same token, (was) determined to remind him of his past statements."

 Truth Squad: The third and final presidential debate